-The doctoral program requires at least three years of full-time study.
-Although the program has been completed in three years, most students remain in the program for four or five years.
+The goal of the doctoral program is to form scholars who will contribute to the field of economics as top-notch researchers, instructors, and mentors.
+The program requires at least three years of full-time study.
+Most students remain in the program for five or six years.

 Students' coursework prepares them to begin frontier research in economic science.
 The first-year courses provide the necessary theoretical and quantitative base.
 The second-year courses build on this base in a number of specialized fields.

 Fields offered recently include:

 - Applied economics (labor, urban, education, and health economics)

 - Economic theory (game theory, decision theory, axiomatic resource allocation)

 Most of these classes are small, facilitating interaction between students and faculty.

 The department has a very active seminar series.
 There are five regular weekly seminar series.
 From Monday to Friday, we have seminars in macroeconomics, international economics, economic theory, applied economics, and econometrics.